Best practices in marketing automation

 Before you even start to set up your first marketing automation, you need to define what you are trying to accomplish.
-One thing to try is to draw a little tree of what it could look like when it’s complete.
+One best practice in marketing automation to try is to draw a little tree of what it could look like when it’s complete.
 You might realize it’s way too intricate and needs to be split into several automation flows, or you might get inspired to add more and more to it.

 Keep it organized